Cruises Steering Far from Middle East–If They Can

 Crystal Cruises is steering a course far from the Middle East--Crystal Cruises

-With the Middle East conflict spreading at an epidemic rate, cruise lines are scrambling to avoid disruption and planning far ahead to steer clear of an epic storm.
+With no end in sight to the Middle East conflict, cruise lines are scrambling to avoid disruption and planning far ahead to steer clear of an epic storm.

 Some were caught in the crosshairs.
-Three cruise ships in the United Arab Emirates cancelled upcoming sailings.
+Four cruise ships in the United Arab Emirates are still trying to escape after cancelling upcoming Middle East sailings.

-Tauck has suspended its Egypt and Jordan land tours that also included Nile river cruise segments.
+Tauck also suspended its Egypt and Jordan land tours that also included Nile river cruise segments.

-Cruises may be destined to be discontinued for the duration of the conflict.
+Cruises around the Gulf seem destined to be discontinued for the duration of the conflict.
 Industry reports say marine insurers are cancelling war risk coverage for oil tankers and cargo ships operating in the Persian Gulf which could also include cruise ships.
 The risk and the cost has already caused most cruise lines to steer far away from the Suez Canal, Persian Gulf and Indian Ocean for the foreseeable future.

 How long could this last?
 Some cruise lines are taking the Middle East off their maps as they plan years in the future.